ryan-voitiskis/my-site/content/blog/stroboscopic-animation-with-javascript-and-svg.md

 The technique has some issues, the most pressing being the limited target refresh rate.
 I look forward to continuing work on this one day.

 Thanks for getting this far.
-I'd be interested to hear your feedback at [ryanvoitiskis@pm.me](mailto:ryanvoitiskis@pm.me)
+I'd be interested to hear your feedback at [ryanvoitiskis@pm.me](mailto:ryanvoitiskis@pm.me).

 <hr />